Popular Chrome Extension Sold To New Dev Who Immediately Turns It Into Adware

 After all, non-disclosure agreements are non-disclosure agreements.
 They aren't "lie about ownership" agreements.

-find out who this spammer is (Score:2)
+find out who this spammer is (Score:1)

 Re: (Score:2)